LucasEnard/formation-template-python/README.md

 )
 ```

 By using the test function of our management portal, we will send the operation a message of the type we declared earlier.
-If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations. <br>Here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).<br>
+If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations.<br>
 Using as `Request Type`:
 ```
 Grongier.PEX.Message